Commvault/Rest-API-Postman-Collection/README.md

 Questions/Comments/Suggestions
 --------------
-If you have any questions or comments, please let us know at [dev-api@commvault.com](mailto:dev-api@commvault.com).
+If you have any questions or comments, please contact us [here](https://ma.commvault.com/).
+Also Check out our community for [Automation](https://community.commvault.com/developer-tools-integration-and-automation-workflow-rest-powershell-etc-50) incase of queries.